-a.
 The General Plan EIR indicates that no sacred lands sites were identified as areas of concern with implementation of the General Plan (General Plan EIR, p.
 9-27) and determined its impact on tribal cultural resource properties or sites to be less than significant with implementation of state laws and consultation guidelines in addition to implementing Mitigation Measure CUL-1, which would reduce the potential for new development within the unincorporated portions of the County to cause an adverse change in the significance of tribal cultural resource properties or sites (General Plan EIR, p.
-9-28).
+9-24).
+Further, Mitigation Measure CUL-2 would reduce the potential for new development within the unincorporated portions of the County to substantially damage or permanently destroy significant known or unknown archaeological and paleontological resources or sites, unique geological features, tribal resources, or undiscovered human remains (General Plan EIR, p.
+9-27).
+An attempt to analyze development and site specific impacts to tribal cultural resources at this time would be speculative.
+Future development must implement Mitigation Measure CUL-B1, which requires an archaeological survey be conducted once a development project is submitted and requires mitigation of any identified potentially significant impacts to tribal cultural resources.
+If the survey identifies the potential for significant impacts to tribal cultural resources, Mitigation Measure CUL-B2 must be implemented and requires tribal consultation.
 The CEQA statute as amended by Assembly Bill 52 (Public Resources Code Sections 21073 and 21074) defines "California Native American tribe" and "tribal cultural resources."
 A California Native American tribe is defined as a Native American tribe located in California that is on the contact list maintained by the Native American Heritage Commission.
 Tribal cultural resources are defined as sites, features, places, cultural landscapes, sacred places, and objects with cultural value to a Native American Tribe, as well as resources determined to be historic resources under the criteria for listing on the California Register of Historic Resources.
 Public Resources Code section 21080.3.1 requires consultation with California Native American tribes traditionally and culturally affiliated with the project area.
-It applies to any project for which a Notice of Preparation, Notice of Mitigated Negative Declaration or Notice of Negative Declaration is filed.
-This addendum was drafted to determine whether or not new or substantially more severe environmental impacts would occur with implementation of the C-3 District, and specifically the rezone of the Livestock 101 project site, than were identified in the General Plan EIR.
-A Notice of Preparation, Notice of Mitigated Negative Declaration were not filed as part of this project.
+It applies to any project for which a Notice of Preparation, Notice of Mitigated Negative Declaration, or Notice of Negative Declaration is filed.
+This addendum was drafted to determine whether or not new or substantially more severe environmental impacts would occur with the rezone of the Betabel project site to add C-1, than were identified in the General Plan EIR.
+A Notice of Preparation, Notice of Mitigated Negative Declaration, or Negative Declaration were not filed as part of this project.
 Therefore, AB-52 consultation is not required.